 Ukraine now ‘knows the price’ of freedom on Independence Day, says aid worker

-Six months since Russia invaded Ukraine, Dimko Zhluktenko visited friends fighting on the front line and described what he saw as ‘devastating’.
+Dimko Zhluktenko visits friends fighting on front line and describes what he saw as ‘devastating’

 Mr Zhluktenko, 23, has not yet been drafted into the military but recently visited Kharkiv and the contested Donbas region in eastern Ukraine to see friends fighting on the front line ahead of his country’s Independence Day on Wednesday.

-“It’s devastating seeing all of the places either destroyed, bombed, or just empty,” he told the PA news agency.
+“It’s devastating seeing all of the places either destroyed, bombed, or just empty,” he said.

 “Like Kramatorsk, which used to (have) a population of 150,000… I went there a week and a half ago and it’s literally empty.”